SITE REBUILD — 20% OFF Ultimum Covers · Thank you for your patience · Code: THANKYOU20

 The Ford Mustang sits in a specific ownership pattern that creates paint risk the cover market rarely addresses directly: collector and weekend-driver use.
 According to DOE data (FOTW #1268, 2022), approximately two-thirds of US housing units do not have a fully enclosed private garage.
 For Mustang owners in that majority, the car parks outdoors between weekend drives — often for five or six days at a time — in conditions that accumulate damage silently.

-Bird dropping acid adds a second risk layer for Mustangs driven less than daily.
+Bird dropping acid adds a second layer.
 Bird uric acid penetrates clear coat in as little as a few hours on a hot surface.
 NOAA UV index data shows California UV index reaching 10 or above from May through October, accelerating the acid-to-paint reaction — an uncovered Mustang can accumulate acid etch damage between Friday evening and Monday morning without any wind or contact required.

 Classic 1965–1973 Mustangs in restored condition carry an additional paint investment: restomod paint jobs typically run $5,000–$15,000 for quality single-stage or base/clear work.
 A cover is the lowest-cost extension of that restoration investment available.